RodrigoPAml/STOP_Protocol/README.md

 It's ideal for builindg more complex things on top of it.

+The text encoding used can be easily change in the source code if needed.

 ## Features

   - Customizable server with thread safe operations and UTF-8 comunnication